Batman: Knightfall: Radio

 In 1994, BBC Radio 1 broadcast a radio-play adaptation, later also released on audio-tape (ISBN 0-563-39520-6) and CD by BBC Audiobooks on March 5, 2007.
 It was adapted, produced and directed by Dirk Maggs, with music composed by Mark Russell, who had recently made Superman: Doomsday & Beyond on BBC Radio 5.
 This show, however, was not commissioned of its own, but rather to be three-minute episodes on the Mark Goodier Show.
 This meant it was written with a sense of immediacy; having to make an instant effect and each three-minute segment contains a major plot development or sound effect stunt and end on a cliffhanger.
 DC acknowledged the effort in an issue of Shadow of The Bat by having villains jump past a sign that read Dirk Maggs Radio.
 The radio-play itself contained similar minor allusions to Batman - the host of a TV show called Chuck Dixon and Dennis O'Neil an author of a book.

 "Knightfall" was a sequel to Batman: The Lazarus Syndrome also produced for BBC radio by Dirk Maggs.

+The adaptation mostly sticks to the original plot, while skimming over details such as the number of villains Bruce and Jean-Paul hunted down as well as their confrontations with Bane.
+Also, the audio ends with Alfred returning to Wayne Manor straight after Bruce had fully reclaimed the title of Batman, whereas in the comics Alfred only returned after Bruce had spent time away while Dick acted as Batman, Nightwing seeking out Alfred to affirm that Bruce was ready for him to return.